Investigative reporter Brian Ross leaving ABC News

 NEW YORK — ABC News investigative reporter Brian Ross and his top producer are leaving the network, seven months after he was suspended for an incorrect report on the Trump administration.

-Ross says in a note to ABC staff Monday that he and producer Rhonda Schwartz are leaving ABC, but not investigative journalism.
-Ross that “there is so much more to do.”
+Ross said in a note to ABC staff on Monday that he and producer Rhonda Schwartz are leaving ABC, but not investigative journalism.
+Ross wrote that “there is so much more to do.”
 They have not said what their next step would be.

 Ross incorrectly reported in December that Donald Trump, while a candidate for president, had directed Michael Flynn to make contact with the Russians.
 Instead, the request to Flynn, who was briefly national security adviser, came when Trump was president-elect.